shoui520/shoui520.github.io/docs/yomichan.md

 ## Allowing access to file URLs

-Enabling this allows you to use Yomichan on local files such as .PDF and .HTML files.
+Enabling this allows you to use Yomichan on local files such as .HTML files.

+!!! failure "PDF Files"
+    On Chrome, it is impossible to use Yomichan on PDF files.

 Chromium:
 	- Right click the ![yomi icon](img/yomichan-icon.png)